On the K-theory of $\mathbb{Z}$-categories: Modules over -linear categories

 Given a $\Z$-linear category $\cC$ we recall that a \emph{pseudo kernel} of a morphism $f:x\rightarrow y$ in $\cC$ is a morphism $g:k\rightarrow x$ with $f\circ{g}=0$, such that for any morphism $h:c\rightarrow x$ with $f\circ{h}=0,$ there exists $t:c\rightarrow k$ with $g\circ{t}=h$.
 Equivalently, a morphism $g:k\rightarrow x$ in $\cC$ is said to be a pseudo kernel of $f$ if, for any $c\in\ob \cC$, the following sequence of abelian groups is exact

 Pseudo-kernels have been introduced by Freyd \cite{Frey} as weak kernels. \emph{Pseudo-cokernels} are pseudo kernels in $\cC^{op}$.
-By \cite[Corollary 1.1]{PSV} the categories $\cC$, $\cC_{\oplus}$ and $\operatorname{Idem}(\cC_{\oplus})$ all have pseudo kernels or they don't.
+By \cite[Corollary 1.1]{PSV} the categories $\cC$, $\cC_{\oplus}$ and $\operatorname{Idem}(\cC_{\oplus})$ all have pseudo kernels or they don´t.
 Let us remark that any triangulated or abelian category has pseudo-kernels and pseudo-cokernels.

 Let $n\geq 1$ and $f:x\rightarrow y$ be a morphism in $\cC$.
 Following \cite{BOPM}, we say that $f$ has a \emph{pseudo $n$-kernel} if there exists a chain of morphisms

 such that the following sequence of abelian groups is exact